TeddyGavi/tinyapp/README.md

 4. browse to ```localhost:8080/``` in any browser to get started.

 #### NOTE:
-- it may be useful to install morgan for code review purposes, if so you will need to uncomment the 'require' and 'use'
+- it may be useful to install morgan for code review purposes, if yes, you will need to head to [morgan](https://www.npmjs.com/package/morgan) to download.

 ### Features:
 - [x] **stretch**: show total clicks on a tinyURL in edit page